 Stakeholders and tasks

-A large number of stakeholders are involved in the search for a repository site for mainly heat-generating radioactive waste.
-There are also various organisations involved in the ongoing operations of the Asse II minesite and the Konrad and Morsleben repositories.
-We would now like to introduce you to the most important stakeholders.
+A large number of stakeholders are involved in the search for a repository for high-level radioactive waste.
+At this point, we would like to introduce the most important players.

-Federal Office for the Safety of Nuclear Waste Management (BfE)
+Federal Office for the Safety of Nuclear Waste Management (BASE)

 Bundesgesellschaft für Endlagerung mbH (BGE)

-Full participation by the public is envisaged at all times.
-The pluralist National Monitoring Panel accompanies the site selection procedure in a public service-oriented manner.
-The StandAG also provides for citizen dialogues, citizens’ meetings and regional conferences, for example, where citizens can participate in the site selection procedure.
+Full public participation is foreseen at all times.
+The Repository Site Selection Act also provides for citizen dialogues and citizen meetings as well as regional conferences in which citizens can participate in the site selection procedure.